nasa/cFE/CONTRIBUTING.md

 * For any new API's, add unit tests to cover nominal and off-nominal conditions.

+* Add/edit stubs to the unit test codebase for any new/modified functions.

 * For any changes to existing API's, alter the unit tests to cover the changes (and remove tests made irrelevant due to your changes).

 * Test your code, on a Linux platform (at minimum) --